Prodrivers/server-commons/README.md

 This repository holds the common API that all implementations should follow, with its documentation.

-The API is currently not finished and may be subject to slight changes.
-Such changes will be documented.
+The 1.0 API is currently is considered stable and in maintenance mode.
+It will not have any significant features added to it.

+Work has been transfered on the next version which is a new, incompatible API designed from tehe results and lessons learned in developping the first version.

 ## Usage